osama127001/Multinode-Cloudera-Cluster/README.md

        echo umask 0022 >> /etc/profile

-## 13. Configuring MySQL for Ambari
+## 13. Configuring MySQL for Cloudera

 Installing and setting-up MySQL is different as the default database that is provided by ambari/cloudera is PostgreSQL, so follow the steps bellow to install SQL and Configuring it with Cloudera.